sciencepal/Local_VSCode_Remote_GCE/README.md

 5. Run the notebook and enter your AuthToken for connecting gdrive

-6. In the second last cell there are 4 lines containing Host, Hostname, User, Port - will be used later
+6. In the second last cell 4 lines containing Host, Hostname, User, Port will be output - note this for use later

 7. Leave the last cell running to prevent Colab from closing session